 La Degustation is one of the top restaurants in Prague, so if you have a food allergy, you simply tell them what you don't eat and they take care of you, without the need for the numbers.
 Otherwise, your only choice is a tasting menu of either 6 courses or 11.
 We did the 6 course ($100) with wine pairing ($55) and were more than pleased.

-La Degustation Boheme has a more feel with an open kitchen that I happily watched throughout the whole meal.
-A team of a half dozen chefs and servers produced a well choreographed dance for many hours, producing one beautiful, well plated dish after the next.
+La Degustation Boheme has an open kitchen (you can read about my open kitchen obsession here) that I happily watched throughout the whole meal.
+A team of a half dozen chefs and servers produced a well choreographed dance for many hours, producing one beautiful, perfectly plated dish after the next.

 The serving dishes were rustic and playful while the food was delicate, but well pronounced.
 There was everything from stuffed peppers in its own infused juices, to tomatoes with mustard thyme cream.

 The proteins covered land and sea, along with some points in between with dishes like trout with almonds and dill, chicken with corn and truffle, and beef heart with Prague ham and horseradish.
 Each plate provided just the right amount of taste in a nice portion size.